Critical Survey: Taitron Components (TAIT) and Its Competitors

-Taitron Components (NASDAQ: TAIT) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Taitron Components to related companies based on the strength of its dividends, profitability, analyst recommendations, risk, earnings, institutional ownership and valuation.
+Taitron Components (NASDAQ: TAIT) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its competitors?
+We will compare Taitron Components to similar companies based on the strength of its dividends, valuation, profitability, earnings, risk, institutional ownership and analyst recommendations.

 Profitability